naarmc2/evoice/README.md

 # Evoice
 a club website

-Evoice is the school's online newspaper
+Evoice is a school's online newspaper